Distinguished Cuspidal Representations over p-adic and Finite Fields: Introduction

 The application considered in \S \ref{sec:newHM} is a re-examination of the theory of distinguished tame supercuspidal representations developed (in \cite{MR2431732}) by the author and Murnaghan and we prove stronger versions of the main results with considerably less effort.

-On the surface, \S\ref{sec:newHM} appears to provide a dramatically shorter treatment of the material from \cite{MR2431732}, however, part of this reduction is illusory since substantial portions of \cite{MR2431732} are quoted in our proofs.
+On the surface, \S\ref{sec:newHM} appears to provide a dramatically shorter treatment of the material from \cite{MR2431732}, however, part of this reduction results from the fact that substantial portions of \cite{MR2431732} are quoted in our proofs.
 So it is important to acknowledge and emphasize the large influence of Fiona Murnaghan's ideas on the present paper.

 In \S\ref{sec:Lusztigsec}, our main $p$-adic results are shown to have obvious analogues that are valid in the context of cuspidal Deligne-Lusztig representations over finite fields.
 The results we develop in the finite field case are compatible with results of Lusztig \cite{MR1106911}.